dipesh-m/CrypGen/README.md

 # How to run:-

 Option 1.)
-You can CrypGen directly from the release and run the application CrypGen.exe inside the 'build' folder. -> [Download CrypGen](https://github.com/dipesh-m/CrypGen/releases)
+You can run CrypGen directly from the release and run the application CrypGen.exe inside the 'build' folder. -> [Download CrypGen](https://github.com/dipesh-m/CrypGen/releases)

 Option 2.)
 You can also run CrypGen using python.
 First, you will need to install some external modules that don't come pre-installed with python.
 These modules are:-
 - zxcvbn